Where I Stand 2025

 Basic Municipal Services: Support high quality and strong basic services for our citizens such as Police, Fire, Public Works, and Human Services which is the most primary purpose of local government.

-Life Safety Services: Support “extremely” strong “life safety” services as this is the most important service our Village government can provide to citizens.
+Life Safety Services: Citizen Safety is Priority #1.
+I have supported strong “life safety” services as this is the most important service our Village government can provide to citizens.
+During my time as Mayor, we have hired 8 new sworn police officers and 8 new firefighter / paramedics.

-The Economic Downturn: Supported swift and necessary moves to reduce costs during the most recent economic recession which protected the basic operation of the Village, the General Fund reserve (Village’s Savings Account), and protected the Villages bond rating (and corresponding borrowing rate).
+The Economic Downturns: During my time as your Mayor, an “Emergency Economic” Fund was created to protect the Village during future difficult economic times.
+This fund is currently funded in excess $13 million.
+During past economic recessions, I have supported swift and necessary moves to reduce costs which protected the basic operation of the Village, the General Fund reserve (Village’s Savings Account), and protected the Villages bond rating (and corresponding borrowing rate).

 Our Residential Neighborhoods

-Protection of our Residential Neighborhoods: Helped create and support local ordinances such as the “Home Occupation” and “Commercial Vehicle” ordinances to preserve the delicate nature and fabric of our many residential neighborhoods throughout the Village.
+Protection of our Residential Neighborhoods: As your Mayor, I have continued my focus on protecting our Residential Neighborhoods.
+In the past, I helped author and support local ordinances such as the “Home Occupation” and “Commercial Vehicle” ordinances to preserve the delicate nature and fabric of our many residential neighborhoods throughout the Village.

 Diversity

-Diversity: Improving on and promoting all aspects of diversity in Mount Prospect is a stated and ongoing strategic goal of the Village Board and will continue to present ongoing challenges for our community to overcome.
-Mount Prospect is a multi-cultural Village with representation from many cultures, races, and ethnic backgrounds.
+Diversity: Mount Prospect is a multi-cultural Village with representation from many cultures, races, and ethnic backgrounds.
 As I have in the past, I will continue to embrace and celebrate diversity in our Village.
 The fact is that a diverse Community results in a richer and fuller community because of diversity of thought, knowledge, opinion, and points of view that it brings.

 Road Improvements